epournaras/DIAS/README.md

 This project is the source code that prototypes DIAS as illustrated in the following published paper:

->Evangelos Pournaras, Martijn Warnier and Frances M.T.
-Brazier, _A Generic and Adaptive Aggregation Service for Large-scale >Decentralized Networks_, Complex Adaptive Systems Modeling, 1:19, 2013 © SpringerOpen
+>E. Pournaras, M. Warnier and F.M.T.
+Brazier, _A Generic and Adaptive Aggregation Service for Large-scale Decentralized Networks_, Complex Adaptive Systems Modeling, 1:19, 2013 © SpringerOpen

 ######################################################################################################################